vvanpo/etiketfs/README.md

   removed, a metadata property being filtered on changes in value so as to be excluded from the filter, etc.), an updated selection is sent to the channel.

-  A sort operation can be applied to a selection to return an ordered list of files.
+* *Sort*: An operation applied to a selection, accepting a metadata property common to files to return an ordered list of files.
+Similar to filters, sort operations are typed and output is sent over a channel where filesystem state change reactively triggers updates.

 * *Storage*: The underlying interface responsible for file and metadata persistence.